Opentrons/opentrons/api/docs/v2/robot_position.rst

 Position Relative to Labware
 ============================

-When the robot positions itself relative to a piece of labware, the labware definition determines movement, distance, height, offsets, and the actions it can perform.
+When the robot positions itself relative to a piece of labware, where it moves is determined by the labware definition, the actions you want it to perform, and the labware offsets for a specific deck slot.
 This section describes how these positional components are calculated and how to change them.

 Top, Bottom, and Center
 =======================